mferey/myhomepage/content/authors/admin/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-- icon: envelope
+- icon: cv
-  icon_pack: fas
+  icon_pack: ai
+  link: files/cv.pdf

-  link: '#contact'  # For a direct email link, use "mailto:mohammad.fereydounian@alumni.upenn.edu".
+# For a direct email link, use "mailto:mohammad.fereydounian@alumni.upenn.edu".

 # - icon: twitter
 #  icon_pack: fab